PS4 Controller Bluetooth Dongle for PC Gaming: Guide

 2. Ensure Bluetooth is turned on.

-3. Look for “Wireless Controller” in the list of available devices.
+3. Locate “Wireless Controller” in the list of available devices.

 4. Click “Connect”.

-5. The light bar on your controller should turn solid, confirming the connection.
+5. The controller’s light bar will turn solid, confirming the connection.

 Software for Optimal Gaming (DS4Windows & Steam)

-While your PS4 controller is now connected via Bluetooth, not all PC games natively recognize it as a PlayStation controller.
-This is where supplementary software comes in handy.
+While your PS4 controller is connected via Bluetooth, some PC games may not natively recognize it.
+Supplementary software can resolve this.

-• Steam Big Picture Mode: If you primarily game on Steam, you might not even need DS4Windows.
-Steam has excellent native support for PlayStation controllers.
-Just launch Steam, go into Settings > Controller > General Controller Settings, and tick the box for “PlayStation Configuration Support.”
-Your PS4 controller will be detected, and you can customize it directly within Steam.
+• Steam Big Picture Mode: If you primarily game on Steam, DS4Windows may not be necessary.
+Steam provides excellent native support for PlayStation controllers.
+Launch Steam, navigate to Settings > Controller > General Controller Settings, and enable “PlayStation Configuration Support.”
+Your PS4 controller will be detected and customizable directly within Steam.

 Troubleshooting Common Bluetooth Dongle and PS4 Controller Issues